MSopranoInTech/Navigation-using-Deep-Q-Learning/README.md

 2 - turn left. <br>
 3 - turn right. <br>

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 ![alt text](https://github.com/MSopranoInTech/Navigation-using-Deep-Q-Learning/blob/master/banana_env2.png)